 “Noah, just stop!”

-During the last part of the conversation, Stefan and Fatima had sneaked away and managed to turn on one of the arcade machines, while Franziska had fallen asleep in Rosario’s arms.
+During the last part of the conversation, Stefan and Fatima had sneaked away and turned on one of the arcade machines, while Franziska had fallen asleep in Rosario’s arms.
 Emilia took the lead again.

 “Hold on!” intervened Noah.
 “With traitors in this town, I’m not trusting any note to reach the mayor.
-I’ll go tell him in person; besides, I have my share to say about having an engineering team who also likes to keep monster as pets, as the ones in charge of the town’s infrastructure.”
+I’ll go tell him in person; besides, I have my share to say about having an engineering team who also likes to keep monsters as pets.”

-“Geez, I can speak by myself, you know?”
+“Geez, I can speak for myself, you know?”

 “Oh, I know you do.
-But I don’t trust you in keeping a civilized conversation.”
+But I don’t trust you to keep a civilized conversation.”

 Noah scoffed.

 Emilia sighed.
 “OK, fine.
 The three of us will go see the mayor.
-Carlo, I need you to prepare everything for the trip during that time, and also to write a letter for the coterie in the City of Thun and deliver it at the station, so it can depart on the afternoon train.
+Carlo, I need you to prepare everything for the trip during that time, and also to write a letter for the coterie in the City of Thun and deliver it at the station, so it can depart on the next train; they have better analysis equipment than we do, so we will need their assistance later.
 As for us, we’ll still be leaving no later than noon.
 I suggest we rest now.
 Rosario, you and your apprentices can stay here with us.”

 The sky visible through the glass ceiling was already dark, but the multicolored crystals adorning the place kept everything illuminated.
 The light particles that detached from the crystals placed on the mezzanines of the upper floors descended slowly, sticking onto the tree in the center of the atrium, making it look as if it were covered in fireflies.